rmurcioUCL/3circles/readme.md

 1. Getting the recent category tree (Juste)  --Done!
 2. Sparsing the category tree and adding it to the data --Done , see Metti/data/category_tree
 3. Describing the coverage of some of the first order categories (such as Food) with relation to Natalia's firm dataset.
 I guess some maps at lsoa or oa will be sufficient?
 (Natalia)
-4. Movement hotspot analysis and transition matrices by seasonality (Antonia is going to kickstart this and give a shout if she needs support).
+4. Movement hotspot analysis and transition matrices by seasonality (Antonia: Done! very interesting and different dayly patterns between western and eastern cities!
+No seasonal patterns).

 Considering the writing, there is an overleaf document that lives here: https://www.overleaf.com/7764458452rsrkytpfwzzq